 Reduced-fat diets for dogs are a way of offering the owner a weight control instrument to keep the calorie count low while keeping the satiety high.
 Dogs are hungry beasts and if you don't feed them enough, they will find something else to chew on (yep, that would be dramatic for your furniture.)

-We’ve put together this comprehensive article split in three parts:
+We've put together this comprehensive article split into three parts:

 - Buying Guide — how to choose the best low fat dog food

 - Reviews — our top 5 low fat dry dog foods for all budgets